 Now remember that the team that picked trumps are the "Makers" and the other team is the "Defenders".
 A team that wins 3 or more tricks wins the hand and gets points, the losing team gets no points.
 Teams can also gain more points if a player in the team goes alone.
 The scoring table is as follows:

 |Maker goes alone and wins 3 or 4 tricks.||1||0|

 |Defender goes alone and wins 3 or more tricks.||0||4|

-This game was made by me.
+This online version of the classic card game Euchre was made by me.
 My name is Einar Egilsson and over there on the left is my current Facebook profile picture!

 Euchre is the 13th game I've made.
 I've never actually played it in real life, but I've gotten quite a few requests for it from people who like Whist and Spades, so I decided to learn it from Wikipedia and create it.
 It's been fun to create, similar to some of the other games I've made but with a few twists, like playing alone and having a non-standard deck.
 I hope you enjoy it :)

 Any comments, questions, ideas for other games or anything else can be sent to email@example.com.